SaadAhmad123/Terraform-Azure-Starter/README.md

 # Azure Terraform Project Starter

-Welcome to the AWS Terraform Project Starter, a codebase that provides you with the terraform code needed to initiate your project on the AWS Cloud.
+Welcome to the Azure Terraform Project Starter, a codebase that provides you with the terraform code needed to initiate your project on the Azure Cloud.
 This codebase includes a Terraform remote backend along with the primary Terraform code.

 To get started, follow the steps outlined below.